Theo3285/TripServiceKata/README.md

     the list of all trips for the friend.
 That branch has a dependency with a DAO.
 We apply here a second extract method and override it in our test class.

+ ## Clean Test Class

  Then do a little clean up in the test class by removing duplicates

+ Introduce a BuilderPattern for Friends and Trips.

+ Tip: Write the code the way you want to read it and implement methods from there.

+ Tip: There is always only three numbers in programming: 0, One or Many.
+Use varargs arbitrary parameters - eg. method(Type... arg) - to pass an array of parameters.

+ Tip: Always good practice to combine method name with parameter - eg. addTripsTo(user) or addFriendsTo(user).
+It always makes it better to read and avoid duplications in names.

+ ## Refactoring

+ When refactoring, unlike when writing unit tests, start with the deepest branch.
+In real legacy code, there are lots of dependencies and variables.
+Normally, the deepest branch has all the data prepared before hence it makes it easier to start with.